 The island of Santorini is always on the list of the top places to visit in the world.
-It is considered one of the most romantic places and a lot of people from around the world come to the island to get married or for their honeymoon.
-Santorini has also beautiful villages with white-washed houses, blue-domed churches, pristine beaches with black sand and crystal waters, a lot of history, and great cuisine and wine.
+It is considered one of the most romantic places, and a lot of people from around the world come to the island to get married or for their honeymoon.
+Santorini also has beautiful villages with white-washed houses, blue-domed churches, pristine beaches with black sand and crystal waters, a lot of history, and great cuisine and wine.
 There are many things one can do in Santorini.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

 - 30 Things to Do in Santorini, Greece

 - 3. Visit a winery and do a wine tasting